Pennsylvania Meditation Center

 Events

-We are cautiously reopening programs again at the temple, considering the Coronavirus crisis.
 We hope to soon resume regular Dharma teachings on Saturdays and small group weekend retreats with meditation and Sutta discussion at the temple.